What is Jurisdictional Offer?

 If good faith negotiations fail, the first step in the eminent domain/condemnation process is the issuance of a jurisdictional offer.
 The jurisdictional offer is a notice sent by the Wisconsin DOT to the landowner.
 There are strict statutory requirements the Wisconsin DOT must include in the jurisdictional offer.
 The jurisdictional offer must include the amount of compensation offered for the property the DOT intends to take.

 The landowner has 20 days from the completion of service of the jurisdictional offer to accept or reject the jurisdictional offer.
 If the landowner accepts the jurisdictional offer, the transfer of title must occur within 60 days.
 Thereafter, a certificate of compensation is recorded with the register of deeds.

 If the landowner rejects the jurisdictional offer, the Wisconsin DOT may make an “award of damages.”
 After payment of the award has been made, the award of damages must be recorded in the county register of deeds office.
 Once the award of damages is recorded, the property passes in fee simple to the acquiring authority.

 The jurisdictional offer is also relevant should the landowner appeal the amount of compensation they receive as a result of the land taking.
-Under Wisconsin eminent domain law, the landowner may recover all attorney’s fees and costs if the appeal results in the landowner receiving at least 15% more than the jurisdictional offer (and $700).
+Under Wisconsin eminent domain law, the landowner may usually recover all attorney’s fees and costs if the appeal results in a verdict or award that is at least 15% more than the jurisdictional offer.